wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/python-setup.rst

    .. tab-item:: macOS
       :sync: macos

+      .. note:: If you previously installed a pre-2024 or 2024 beta version of RobotPy, you should first uninstall RobotPy via ``python3 -m pip uninstall robotpy`` before upgrading.

       On a macOS system that has pip installed, just run the following command from the Terminal application (may require admin rights):

       .. code-block:: sh